shootscore3-ship-it/sports-scores/README.md

 # sports-scores
-sports scores for the wild twins timberwolves waconia wildcats, and sports score ticker
+sports scores for the wild twins timberwolves vikings, and sports score ticker